 In our bodies fascia provides the opposite function of bone.
 Bones provide compressive strength and resist pressures that drive inward.
 Fascia provides tensile strength and resists pressures that pull us apart.
-Fascia is the material that prevents dislocation when our bodies are pulled away from normal position as experienced in sports injuries and automobile accidents.
-Like bone it is a living and changing tissue that becomes thicker as demands are placed upon it and also shrinks as demands are removed.
+Fascia is the material that prevents dislocation when our bodies are pulled away from a normal position as experienced in sports injuries and automobile accidents.
+Like bone, it is a living and changing tissue that becomes thicker as demands are placed upon it and also shrinks as demands are removed.
 When our bodies begin to drop into the unflattering contours of poor posture we lose the natural support provided by our bones.
 The fascia thickens to support the weight changes of misplaced parts and in a short period of time locks these parts in the wrong position.
 This condition makes deliberate postural corrections impossible.
 Anyone who has ever tried to “sit straight” has noticed the tiresome effort required.
-In this effort we are asking our muscles to activate and hold a position that our bodies cannot sustain.
+In this effort, we are asking our muscles to activate and hold a position that our bodies cannot sustain.
 As our muscles become fatigued, the original position returns.
 A balanced person actually rests in good posture and does not struggle to do so.
 The fascia which shapes our bodies must be adjusted so this is possible.

 The Parts Must Support the Whole:

 Rolfing makes lasting changes to posture by systematically changing the fascia so that physical support reaches from the feet all the way upwards to the head.
 This is achieved in two ways: